Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 • v4b optical lens calculation

 This is the 5th and last Contax Sonnar 50mm F/2 from ZO.
-It features the new company name Carl Zeiss on the name ring.
+It introduces the new company name Carl Zeiss on the name ring.
 In 1954 ZO won the court trial about the usage of the name Carl Zeiss.
 As a result the name Zeiss-Opton was dropped and Carl Zeiss was used instead.
 This is the only visible difference between this and the previous version [v4b ZO CR bo].

 This is a very common West German Sonnar 50mm lens.
 About 11.000 copies were manufactured until 1957.
 This one is easy to find with about 30 copies showing up every year.